knah/VRCMods/README.md

 This repository contains my mods for VRChat.
 Join the [VRChat Modding Group discord](https://discord.gg/rCqKSvR) for support and more mods!
+Looking for more (universal) mods?
+[Check out my universal mods repository!](https://github.com/knah/ML-UniversalMods)

 ## AdvancedSafety
 Features: